posativ/regenwolken/README.md

 but it returns an URL pointing to your (real) server/domain.

-Note: you should set a *hostname* (=domain name) in conf.yaml, where you host Regenwolken.
+Note: you should set a *hostname* (=domain name) in conf.yaml, where you host regenwolken.
 This will return into customized URLs, pointing directly to your server.

 ### Configuration and Usage